This chicken enchilada soup is loaded with corn, black beans, chicken, and rice for a healthy, satisfying, and cozy meal

 - 14 ounces salsa verde (I use Trader Joe's)

-- 2 canned chipotle chilis in adobo, diced, with 1 teaspoon sauce from the can (I use San Marcos brand)
+- 2 canned chipotle chilis in adobo, diced, with 1 teaspoon sauce from the can (find in the international aisle at the grocery store)

 - 1/2 teaspoon cumin